nogibjj/Individual_Project3_Kelly_Tong/README.md

-# IDS 706 Individual Project 3
+# IDS 706 Individual Project 3: Databricks ETL Pipeline

 This repository is for IDS706 Individual Project 3.